 Weinberg isn’t a fan of presentations.
 He tells a funny story – a nightmare story – that will sound all-too familiar to anyone who has ever had to sit silently while a colleague delivers the wrong presentation, for too long.
 If you have ever been through something similar, the story will bring a smile to your lips.

-Weinberg doesn’t think that presentations should happen at first meetings (although of course some first ‘meetings’ happen remotely now, making first in-person meetings more like second meetings).
+Weinberg doesn’t think that presentations should happen at first meetings (although, of course, some first ‘meetings’ happen remotely now, making first in-person meetings more like second meetings).
 When prospects insist on hearing presentations, sales reps ought to ask questions.
-Yet he admits that when done well a sales presentation can be one of our most powerful sales weapons.’
+Yet he admits that when done well a sales presentation can be one of our most powerful sales weapons.
 To be effective of course:

 ‘It’s essential the focus of the presentation be squarely on the customer.’

 What about situations where sufficient discovery is impossible?
 Weinberg recommends showing a slide listing the prospect’s likely challenges, and asking them to prioritise them.
-Target accounts share certain characteristics, so sales people ought to be able to be able to draft a reasonable list to share.
+Target accounts share certain characteristics, so sales people ought to be able to draft a reasonable list to share.
 Could we then use polling technology to ask the prospect to prioritise, and then dynamically alter the slides that we go on to show?
 Absolutely.
 Weinberg pretty much describes our Visual Conversations approach:

 ‘Does it take guts?
 You bet it does.
 Will you set yourself apart and leave a memorable impression of the potential client?
 No doubt about it.’